Companies that buy houses – how do they work?

 - Check their business accounts – the average house price is currently more than £250,000, so any company that claims to buy properties directly should have an annual turnover of several million pounds.

-Can companies that buy houses buy entire property portfolios?
+Can quick sale companies that buy houses buy entire property portfolios?

 Some companies may consider buying entire property portfolios.